ds1adr/EllipsoidalFloatingMenu/README.md

 # EllipsoidalFloatingMenu (SwiftUI)

-This is just an idea to make moving floating buttons through ellipsoidal path.
+This is just an idea to make floating buttons through ellipsoidal path.